MobyDickDick/TinyLanguage/docs/debugger_workflows.md

   events in the Debug Console.
 Check for messages prefixed with `Failed to read program:` or `Runtime error:` if execution ends early.
-- If a session appears stuck at a breakpoint, verify that stepping/continue commands are being issued; the adapter waits for a command (continue/step over/step in/step out) whenever the interpreter pauses.
+- If a session appears stuck at a breakpoint, verify that stepping/continue commands are being issued; the adapter waits briefly for a command (continue/step over/step in/step out) whenever the interpreter pauses and then auto-continues so executions do not stall indefinitely.
 - Ensure the configured Python executable can import the repository's `src` directory; the default launcher prepends it to `sys.path` via the adapter script, but custom launchers should replicate that behavior.
+- When debugging the adapter itself, look for the startup handshake in the DAP log.
+A healthy session starts with `initialize` → `initialized` events (as in `Debug adapter started ... initialize ... initialized`).
+If the log stops there, the VS Code client likely never sent a `launch` request—common causes are a missing extension install, an unregistered `tinylanguage` debug type, or an invalid `launch.json` entry.
+Reinstall the extension from `vscode-extension/` and trigger a TinyLanguage launch configuration to ensure the adapter receives `launch` followed by `configurationDone`.